theQRL/theqrl.org/content/blog/2024/updates-and-insights-the-future-of-qrl-ama-with-kaushal-kumar-singh/index.md

 ---

+## Opening

+In our latest AMA session, we had the pleasure of sitting down with Kaushal Kumar Singh, the lead developer of the QRL project, to discuss the exciting advancements and future direction of Zond.

+Since our [last update](https://www.youtube.com/watch?v=AzUqtH1a8m4), significant progress has been made in various facets of the project.
+As we gear up for the final stages of development, this AMA provides a comprehensive look at what the community can expect in the coming months, from seamless transitions for Ethereum developers to key timelines and upcoming audits.

+Join us as we delve into the latest updates and insights into the future of QRL and Zond.

 ## Q1: Since that AMA back in April what has progress been like?
 What stage are we at and what do timelines look like from here?

-### Code Cleanup and Review

-- Significant progress in reviewing and cleaning up existing code, particularly related to proof of work.
+### Progress since the last AMA

-- Derivation of current code from Ethereum and Prismatic Labs necessitated a thorough review.
+* Code cleanup: Removed unnecessary code related to Proof of Work, inherited from Ethereum and Prismatic Labs.
-- Most unnecessary code elements have been removed, with a few remaining to be addressed.

-### Implementation of XMSS

-- The team has started incorporating XMSS into the JavaScript library.
-- A pull request for XMSS is under review, pending some further refactoring.
-- Integration with the Crypto.js library, which already includes Dilithium, is a focus.

-### Chrome Extension Wallet Development
+* Implementation of XMSS in the JavaScript library: A pull request has been submitted and is being reviewed.

-- Development is underway for a Chrome extension wallet, similar to MetaMask.
+* Progress on Chrome extension wallet, similar to MetaMask, to interact with the Solidity compiler.
-- This wallet will facilitate interactions with the Solidarity compiler, enabling app creation.
-- Developers will have access to APIs to streamline app development on the Zond platform.
+* Review of critical parts, including block reward computation.

+### Current Stage

+* Most of the unnecessary code has been removed.
+* XMSS implementation is in progress.
+* Chrome extension wallet development is ongoing, expected to be finished by the end of December.

+### Timelines

-- Expected completion by the end of December.
+* Chrome extension wallet: Expected to be finished by the end of December.

-### Block Reward System
-- Transitioning from proof of work to proof of stake introduces complexities in reward distribution.
-- Identifying a fair mechanism to compute rewards for multiple validators is a priority.
-- Adjustments are needed to ensure that the limited supply in QRL is maintained over time while still being appealing for stakers.

-### Timeline and Future Plans

-- The consensus protocol, being critical, is targeted for finalization by early to mid-February 2025.
-- Audit processes for various components (e.g., Chrome extension, cryptography libraries) may begin earlier, likely before January.
-- The team aims to ensure a robust infrastructure before engaging in audits, promoting a smoother transition to release.
+* Development wrap-up: Expected to be completed by January or mid-February 2025.
+* Audit:
+	+ Some components, like the cryptography libraries and MetaMask-like wallet, may be audited before January.
+	+ The main code, including the consensus algorithm, will be audited around January or mid-February 2025.

-Previous AMA can be found on [YouTube](https://www.youtube.com/watch?v=AzUqtH1a8m4).
+Previous AMA can be found on [our YouTube Channel](https://www.youtube.com/watch?v=AzUqtH1a8m4).

 {{< youtube "AzUqtH1a8m4" >}}